octave-online/octave-online-server/front/README.md

  - Put some random character string in "secret" under "cookie".
 This is what prevents man-in-the-middle attacks and session hijacking.
  - If you want to support Google OAuth logins, customize the "google" section.
 You can ignore this section if you don't want to support Google logins.
  - If you have a password on your Redis server, put the password in the "auth_pass" option.
 You can ignore this if you don't have a password set up on your Redis server.
+ - The *ot.expire* value defines how long, in seconds, operations are kept in the cache after a user makes a change in a collaborative field.
+For slow internet connections, or if you are getting errors that say "Operation history is too shallow", a higher value here may be desirable.